jhpyle/docassemble/_docs/development.md

 internet.
 When you do so, you should enable HTTPS so that passwords are encrypted.

+If you are using [S3] or [Azure blob storage], moving from a local server to a cloud server is relatively easy because your configuration and data is already in the cloud.
+You just need to [stop] your local [Docker] container and then start a [Docker] container on the cloud server using environment variables that point to your persistent storage in the cloud (e.g., [`S3ENABLE`], [`S3BUCKET`], [`AZUREENABLE`], [`AZUREACCOUNTNAME`], [`AZURECONTAINER`], etc.).

+If you are not using cloud storage or [Docker volume]s, you can move your server from your local machine to a machine in the cloud using [Docker] tools.
+You will need to [stop] your container, [commit] your container to an image, [save] the image as a file, move the file to the new server, [load] the file on the new server to create the image there, and then [run] the image.

 # Production environment workflow

-When you are ready to make your interviews public, you will need a **docassemble** server that is connected to the internet.

-If end users are using your interviews, you need to make sure that they are reliable, so that your users do not encounter the random problems that can occur in a development environment.
+If end users are using your interviews, you will need to make sure that they are reliable, so that your users do not encounter the types of problems that tend to appear unexpectedly in a development environment.

-Therefore, we recommend running two servers:
+Therefore, it is recommended that you run two servers:

 1. a development server; and
 2. a production server.

-On your development server, you will make sure your interviews run as intended, and then you will put your interview into a [package] and save that package somewhere: maybe on [PyPI], on [Github], or in a ZIP file.
-You will then install that [package] on the production server by going to "Package Management" from the menu, then selecting "Update a package.
-Your users will access interviews at links like `https://docassemble.example.com?i=docassemble.bankruptcy:data/questions/chapter7.yml`, where `docassemble.example.com` is the address of your production server, `docassemble.bankruptcy` is the name of your [package], and
+On your development server, you will make sure your interviews run as intended, and then you will put your interview into a [package] and save that package somewhere: on [PyPI], on [Github], or in a ZIP file.
+You will then install that [package] on the production server by logging into the production server as an administrator, going to "Package Management" from the menu, then selecting "Update a package."
+Your users will access the interviews at links like `https://docassemble.example.com?i=docassemble.bankruptcy:data/questions/chapter7.yml`, where `docassemble.example.com` is the address of your production server, `docassemble.bankruptcy` is the name of your [package], and